-The Leaving and After Care Service will pay the young person's rent during the official vacation periods of the course.
+The Leaving and After Care Service will pay the young person's rent, for the property where they are staying during the official vacation periods of the course.
 This applies to all vacations within a course but not any time immediately preceding the first term or after the final term of the course.
 It also does not apply to reading weeks, or any other times within the official term dates when the student's attendance is not compulsory.